motivoart/logo-carousel/README.md

-# LogosCarousel
+# Logos Carousel

-**LogosCarousel** is a lightweight, configurable TypeScript plugin that creates an auto-scrolling logo carousel.
+**Logos Carousel** is a lightweight, configurable TypeScript plugin that creates an auto-scrolling logo carousel.
 With the use of `IntersectionObserver`, carousels are initialized only when they appear in the user's viewport, improving performance.

 ---